top of page

 Healing is a train that continues chugging and chugging away, with occasional stops and checkpoints, but no real destination.
 Once you heal from one thing, you’re on to the next.

 I think one of the reasons I had always been afraid or hesitant to start therapy was because I saw it as being prescriptive.
 I was expecting long conversations to identify and cure all that’s wrong with me — a tall task, I’d say — similarly to how primary doctors do.
-They’d ask me a few questions, and see how I think, act, feel, or don’t.
+They’d ask me a few questions and see how I think, act, feel, or don’t.
 They'd make a diagnosis, and then I’d leave with a plan of attack or medication to support the healing process.

 But then I did therapy for about a year, I think.
 And it taught me, well revealed, a different type of healing.
-There’s power in voicing the things you’ve never said aloud, and uncovering thoughts you didn’t even know you were there.
+There’s power in voicing the things you’ve never said aloud, and uncovering thoughts you didn’t even know were there.

 There wasn’t medication involved, just conversations.